 - if a new hazard or risk is identified

 - before a change at the workplace that is likely to give rise to a new or different health and safety risk that the control measure may not effectively control

 - if the results of consultation indicate that a review is necessary

 - if a Health and Safety Representative requests a review.

 You can review control measures using the same methods as the initial hazard identification step.

-Refer to pages 18 of the How to manage work health and safety risks - Code of Practice and the case study on pages 22-27 for more information on how to review controls.
+Refer to page 18 of the How to manage work health and safety risks - Code of Practice and the case study on pages 22-27 for more information.

 Keeping records of your risk management process can assist in demonstrating potential compliance with work health and safety legislation.
 It can also help you to monitor the health and safety performance of your business.